Cln89/hyprlandInstall/README.md

-# Hyprland config files from Titus
+# Hyprland config files from Chris Titus Tech

+This repository should not be used to install hyprland, as this is still VERY experimental and will give you issues.

 ![Screenshot](https://github.com/ChrisTitusTech/hyprland-titus/raw/main/hyprland-titus.png)